boomcycle/BCEncryptMail/README.md

 # BCEncryptMail
-This project makes it easy to send an encrypted message from a PHP script.
-It makes use of the gnupg PECL extension to encrypt the message and it makes use of PEAR::Mail to send the email.
+This project makes it easy to send an encrypted message from a PHP script by making use of the GnuPG PECL extension for encryption and PEAR::Mail to send the email.

 The default settings work well for sending email via gmail accounts.
-The methods defined in the BCEncryptMail class should make it easy for you to manage a few keys.
-You'll be able to safely send a message from a PHP script such that its body cannot be read by anyone who might intercept it.
-BCEncryptMail cannot conceal the sender, the recipient, or the subject of the message, but its body will be securely encrypted using Gnu Privacy Guard.
+The BCEncryptMail class has function that should make it easy for you to manage a few keys with a GPG keyring.
+While BCEncryptMail cannot conceal the sender, the recipient, or the subject of the message, the message body will be securely encrypted such that its body cannot be deciphered by anyone who might intercept it.
 A rather neat aspect of this encryption technology is that it enables encryption of data such that no keys or data on the server itself can be used to decrypt the data.

 If you insist on emailing sensitive data from your server, you should be using a tool like this one to encrypt the message in transit.

 ## Prerequisites
 This project requires two easily acquired extensions to PHP in order to function properly.
 The basic requirements are:
-* Linux - This may work on OSX or Windows, but I have no tested it.
+* Linux - This class may work on OSX or Windows, but I have not tested it.
+Instructions in this document are specific to Ubuntu Linux.
-* PHP 5 or greater - Because I use OOP features of the language.
+* PHP 5 or greater - Because we are using Object-Oriented of PHP, you must use at least PHP 5.
 * The [GnuPG PECL extension for PHP](http://php.net/manual/en/book.gnupg.php) - It should be quite easy to install this package on most linux distros.
-You can also compile from scratch if you must.
-More detail below.
+You can also compile from scratch if you must (see the "Helpful Links" section below).
-* [PEAR::Mail](http://pear.php.net/package/Mail) - Installing this on a modern linux distro is also a piece of cake.
-Alternatively, you can also manually download files.
+* [PEAR::Mail](http://pear.php.net/package/Mail) - Installing this on a modern linux distro is also a piece of cake with a package manager.
+Alternatively, you can manually download files.
-* A mail client capable of deciphering PGP-encrypted messages.
-I am using [Thunderbird with the Enigmail add-on](https://addons.mozilla.org/en-US/thunderbird/addon/enigmail/).
+* Mail client capable of deciphering PGP-encrypted messages - I am using [Thunderbird with the Enigmail add-on](https://addons.mozilla.org/en-US/thunderbird/addon/enigmail/).
 Wilder Security offers a short list of [tools for MS Outlook](http://www.wilderssecurity.com/threads/pgp-options-for-ms-outlook-under-windows-xp-vista-and-7.288331/) which I have not tried.

-If you are anxious to know quickly if this will work on your machine, check out the file prerequisite_check.php.
-This script should give you an immediate idea of whether this will work or if you need to install some things.
+If you are anxious to know quickly if this will work on your machine, check out the file *prerequisite_check.php*.
+This script should let you know immediately if you need to install some things.

 ## Overview
 A general understanding of how [public-key encryption](http://en.wikipedia.org/wiki/Public-key_cryptography) works will be extremely beneficial if you are planning to use BCEncryptMail.
 Without a basic understanding, you may find it confusing.
 A few basic concepts are important:
 * To effect two-way PGP-encrypted communications, you and your remote correspondent must both generate a *key pair*.
 To send someone an encrypted message, you will need their *public key*.
 * The GnuPG PECL extension for PHP assumes the presence of a *keyring*.
 This is essentially a directory where keys are stored.
-This aspect of the GnuPG functionality makes it a bit unusual for PHP coding and you'll need to gain some familiarity with how to list the keys in your keyring and identify the key you want to use for a particular purpose.
+The GnuPG extension's reliance on environment variables to specify the keyring location makes it a bit unusual for PHP coding and BCEncryptMail takes steps to mitigate this weirdness.
+You'll need to gain some familiarity with how to list the keys in your keyring and identify the key you need for a particular purpose.
 Some keys are for signing, some for encrypting.
 You'll need to import into your keyring the public keys of anyone to whom you plan to send encrypted messages.
 * The best encryption in the world is useless if you are careless when managing your keys.
-* Encryption does not magically mean security for your data.
-Real security is a process.
+* Encryption does not magically mean security for your data. _Real security is a process_.

 ## Generating a Key Pair
 There are many tools that can generate an encryption key pair.
-On Ubuntu, you can generate a key pair with this command:
+On Ubuntu, you can generate a key pair with this command if you have gpg installed:
 ```
 gpg --homedir /path/to/gpg/dir --gen-key
 ```